nestordemeure/nestordemeure.github.io/content/about/mentalism.md

 images:
 ---

-I am a consulting mentalist (amongst other things, I have a book published for that public and I designed several stage shows).
+I am a consulting mentalist.
+Amongst other things, I have a book published for that public, I designed stage shows that are now playing in various[^two] countries, and performers all over the world are using demonstrations I created.

+[^two]: Two.
+Two counts as various.

 ## What is mentalism?